jo-well29/product-landing-page/README.md

 ...the usual.
 1. Fork this lab
 2. Clone it
-3. Create your `first-last` folder in `fellow-submissions`
+3. Create your html and css files.
-4. Add your project files there.
-5. Commit early.
+4. Commit early.
 Commit often.
-6. `push` when done and then open a pull request 😎
+5. `push` when done and then open a pull request to `The-Marcy-Lab-School:master` 😎

-### Due Date
-Friday, October 4 at 9AM